Stoke Newington Central (ward)

-Stoke Newington Central is a ward in the London Borough of Hackney.
-It corresponds roughly to Stoke Newington in London, UK and forms part of the Hackney North and Stoke Newington constituency of Diane Abbott MP.
+Stoke Newington Central was a ward in the London Borough of Hackney.
+It corresponded roughly to Stoke Newington in London, UK and formed part of the Hackney North and Stoke Newington constituency of Diane Abbott MP.

-The ward returns three councillors to the borough council, with elections every four years.
-At the previous election on 6 May 2010 Rita Krishna, Susan Fajana-Thomas and Louisa Thompson all Labour Party candidates, were returned.
+The ward returned three councillors to the borough council, with elections every four years.
+At the election on 6 May 2010 Rita Krishna, Susan Fajana-Thomas and Louisa Thompson all Labour Party candidates, were returned.
 Turnout was 65%; and 5,674 votes were cast.

 In 2001, Stoke Newington Central ward had a total population of 10,143.
 This compares with the average ward population within the borough of 10,674.
 At the 2011 Census the population was 12,445.